GrafVonTee/Interpol/README.md

 [![CI](https://github.com/GrafVonTee/triangle_intersections/actions/workflows/main.yml/badge.svg?branch=main&event=push)](https://github.com/GrafVonTee/triangle_intersections/actions/workflows/main.yml)

-Triangle Intersections is a C++20 project that finds the intersection point of two triangles based on their coordinates.
+Triangle Intersections is a C++20 project that finds intersection (or nonintersection) betweens two triangles based on their coordinates.
 The project uses ImGUI and OpenGL libraries and is a student project for the C++ Programming course.

 ## Contributors